codatio/codat-docs/docs/lending/enhanced-liabilities/overview.md

 The endpoint will give analysts a better idea of the loan obligations a company may have by identifying their loan transactions and loan repayments.
 This will be done by showing the amount of a loan a company has paid off and the number of loans a company has.

+## Summary Report
+The loan summary endpoint returns a list of a company's loan liabilities across all its valid data connections.
+This will include drawdowns, repayments, and remaining balance.

+## Transactions Report
+The loan transactions endpoint returns a paged list of a company's loan transactions for the specified connection type.
+This may include drawdowns, accrued interest, capital and interest repayments.

 ## Prerequisites
 The company must have at least one accounting, banking, or commerce connection linked and fully synced with the mandatory data types listed below.